Don-Alvin/afrihealth-disease-surveillance/README.md

 ## Project Overview
 This project is an end-to-end data project that aims to develop a disease surveillance system.
 We aim to monitor and predict disease outbreak in Africa.

+#### Problem
+- Diseases outbreaks in Africa cause thousands of deaths annually.
+Early detection and prevention is crucial in detering these diseases but the process is difficult.
+In this project I cover Malaria, Cholera and Tuberculosis.

+#### Solution
+- ML-powered early warning system that predicts outbreaks 1 week in advance to help stakeholders mobilse resources to outbreak areas.
+This will enable proavtive resource allocation, potentially reducing outbreak severity by 30-50%.

 ### Project Objectives
 1. Monitor disease trends across regions in real time.
 2. Predict potential outbreaks 2-4 weeks in advance.